How to Season Cast Iron Cookware So It Lasts Forever

 Using your pan to saute, fry, or sear is a great way to continually add to your seasoning.
 But before you start cooking, there are a few things you want to know about first.

-Metal utensils are fine: Unless you are really gouging at it, metal utensils will not damage the seasoning of your cast iron if you have a good layer.
+• Metal spatulas are fine: Unless you are really gouging at it, using a metal spatula to flip pancakes or gently saute vegetables will not damage the seasoning of your cast iron if you have a good layer.

 How to clean your cast iron

-Pick Up a Pan Scraper.
+• Pick up a pan scraper.
 We use a pan scraper to scrape off anything that’s stuck to the pan (while it’s still warm is best!).
 The scraper is plastic, so it’s still gentle enough even if you have to put some elbow grease into it!
 Alternatively, you can use a bristle brush, cast iron chainmail, or coarse kosher salt.
-The goal is remove 100% of the food particles stuck to the pan.
+The goal is to remove 100% of the food particles stuck to the pan.

-Don’t Over Scour.
-Avoid using an actual scour pad or steel wool, which can be a little too aggressive and will wear away the seasoning.
+• Don’t over scour.
+Avoid using an actual scour pad or steel wool, which can be a too aggressive and will wear away the seasoning.

 How to store cast iron